How IP intercoms can save you considerable money (or even help you make some!)

 Access cards typically cost €5-10 each, although they can sometimes be more than double that.
 Nexkey’s 2020 Access Control Trends Review suggested that 41% of office workers have reported keys, cards and fobs lost or stolen at some point, so these costs add up.
 Albion Cars, our customer, is just one example of a company that chose mobile access control – in their case, WaveKey: 2N’s latest Bluetooth technology.
 Why?
 Because they had had problems with the loss of entry cards and so were looking for alternative access credentials which could be generated quickly and issued remotely to their employees.

 Mobile access control can also limit the need for reception support in office buildings.
 Sópers House, for example, a luxury co-working space just north of London with very high footfall (1,000 people can pass through the complex every day), chose WaveKey at least in part because a solution with keys and fobs would have required more people manning the front desk.
 As more and more businesses adopt hybrid working and shift away from the ‘traditional’ office model in the midst of an increasingly unstable economy and rising costs, expect this to become a major consideration.
-Many companies feel unable to justify a member of staff permanently manning the reception, and IP intercoms allow them to minimise their staff expenditure without compromising on quality of access control.
+Many companies feel unable to justify a member of staff permanently manning the reception, and IP intercoms allow them to minimise their staff expenditure without compromising on quality of door access control system.

 It’s not just about office buildings, though.
 The Orchard, for example, a 29-unit apartment building in Lower Manhattan, was keen to avoid using keys and fobs.
 The cost effectiveness of the right solution was in this particular project an even higher priority for them, as they had decided not to employ a doorman 24/7.
 Despite this change, however, they still needed a way to manage the highly demanding consequences of e-commerce growth, with couriers delivering parcels and food throughout the day.
 The answer?
 A ‘virtual doorman’, made possible by the latest access control solutions